 Working in a team can be both rewarding and challenging at the same time.
-If you've got a great team with great members then you have a much higher chance of succeeding in your purpose.
+If you've got a great team with great members, then you have a much higher chance of success.
 However, if you have a new team or a team with any one of the following issues, it's going to be difficult to succeed at anything.
-There are a number of reasons why a team may fail to succeed.
-This article will focus on the top ten reasons why teams fail and how to deal with them.
+There are a number of reasons why a team may fail; this article will focus on the top ten.

 1. Lack of Trust